Prague – a city of mystery and legends, an ancient city full of history, beautiful buildings, different art styles and magic in the streets.

 Many buildings are in the Rococo and Gothic style.

-As part of a trip to Prague, you can enjoy walking in the beautiful parks with all their observation points.
+As part of a Prague trip, you can enjoy walking in the beautiful parks with all their observation points.

 We visited in October just before winter.